Welcome to Applewood

-Physical distancing is required; visitors should stay at least 6 feet away from others outside your party, including staff and volunteers.
-Some Applewood buildings are closed, including the house and garage exhibit space.
+Visitors should stay at least 6 feet away from others outside your party, including staff and volunteers.
+Some Applewood buildings may be closed during your visit.
 The restrooms have occupancy limits and some may not be open at the time of your visit.

 Keeping Everyone Safe